carlohamalainen/carlohamalainen.github.io/_posts/2009-09-20-compiling-gcc-on-solaris-10-x86.md

 gmake: *** [all] Error 2
 </pre>

-Other people hit this same problem but I couldn&#8217;t find a solution.
+Other people hit this same problem but I couldn't find a solution.

 **Archived Comments**